redis/redis-om-python/docs/getting_started.md

 1. Our `Customer` model extends the `HashModel` class.
 This means that it will be saved to Redis as a hash.
 The other model class that Redis OM provides is `JsonModel`, which we'll discuss later.
 2. We've specified the model's fields using Python type annotations.

-Let's dig into these two details a bit more.
+Let's dig into the `HashModel` class and type annotations a bit more.

 ### The HashModel Class